-Ecommerce support templates
+Ecommerce warranty support guide

 Example 1: first warranty claim acknowledgment

-Hi [customer name]
+Hi [customer name],

 Thank you for contacting us.
 I understand you are asking about warranty support for [product].